MohammadYSF/nauther/readme.md

 ---

 ## Future Goals
+* Provide support for : PermissionGroup , RoleGroup
 * Provide a NuGet package for easy integration with other .NET projects
 * provide sdk for Python , JS , Java
 * Improve the user interface design
+* Hardening security

 ---
+Feel free to reach me for suggestion,criticize or contributation !